mathieucbd/ml-for-factor-investing/README.md

 # ML for Factor Investing

-Practical implementation in Python of the book *Machine Learning for Factor Investing*
+Practical implementation in Python of the book *Machine Learning for Factor Investing*, written by Guillaume Coqueret and Tony Guida.

 ## Project Structure